Cap off your public health education and gain an important professional credential by taking the Certified in Public Health (CPH) exam.

 Current Students and Recent Graduates* | Instructions:

-- Students select the "student and alumni" registration link on the CPH exam registration web page.
-This brings you to the CPH site.
-Select the red "Apply Now" button in the middle of the page to begin the registration process.
+- Once you are logged in, select the orange "Apply Now" button in the middle of the page to begin the registration process.

-- Step 6 of 6 requests payment.
-Do not submit payment and log out of the system.
+- When you reach step 6, you should log out of the system.
+Do not submit a payment.
 You have completed all of the necessary steps to register for the test.

-- The school will e-mail students who have registered to confirm registration and provide log-in for the CPH online study guide.
+- The school will e-mail students who have registered to confirm registration and determine eligibility.

-- Once students are certified eligible, the school will send students a voucher code to be entered as payment for the exam in the CPH registration site.
+- Once eligibility is determined, the school will send a voucher code to be entered as payment for the exam.

 - You will now begin the process to schedule your CPH exam.